This feature originally graced your screens on 25th December 2019, republished today to celebrate the 30th Anniversary of Streets of Rage.

 Streets of Rage II was a massive hit.
 The console wars were raging and, in the context of the schoolyard, it was up there with the sheer speed and fluidity of the Sonic games and the ‘uncensored’ version of Mortal Kombat as one of the biggest (and final) feathers in Genesis' ‘cool’ cap.
 Sega fanboys would arguably never have better ammunition to prove that Sega truly did what Nintendon’t.

 Unfortunately, it was around this time that Sega would lose focus and begin a damaging cycle of company in-fighting, mismanagement and self-sabotage that ultimately led to its demise as a platform holder.
-It flooded the market with expensive, disappointing hardware such as the Mega CD and 32X, it sprung the release of Sega Saturn on unprepared retailers and (perhaps even more importantly) software developers, and it quickly began haemorrhaging the hard-earned goodwill it had banked with Genesis.
+It flooded the market with expensive, disappointing hardware such as the Mega CD and 32X, it sprung the release of Sega Saturn on unprepared retailers and software developers, and it quickly began haemorrhaging the hard-earned goodwill it had banked with Genesis.
 Other expensive devices like the Sega Multi-Mega/Genesis CDX and the Sega Nomad further muddied the waters for enthusiastic Sega fans who were not only running out of money and places to store their black plastic hardware, but also ammunition for the ongoing console war.

 In more ways than one, Streets of Rage 3 turned everything up to 11... and for some fans it was overwhelming.

 Streets of Rage 3 launched at the beginning of the end and it’s arguably this context which led to its diminished status in the trilogy.
 Many fans of its predecessor simply never got around to playing it, and it became difficult to find in the following years (original carts still fetch high prices).
 Once again developed in-house at Sega with Noriyoshi Ohba on design duties, the game featured some interesting changes.
-New dash moves were added for each character (not just Skate) and Max was replaced by cyborg Dr. Zan who he figured heavily in an expanded story.
+New dash moves were added for each character (not just Skate) and Max was replaced by cyborg Dr. Zan who figured heavily in an expanded story.

 Western fans, however, would get a significantly altered version of the game compared to the original Bare Knuckle III in Japan, the biggest change being a huge difficulty hike.
 Consensus puts the standard difficulty for the Western release in excess of ‘Hard’ mode on its Japanese counterpart (Hardcore 101 speculates that this may have been to prevent it being completed in a single rental from Blockbuster Video).
 Whatever the reason for the change, the result feels unbalanced to all but the most hardcore of players.
 There were many other changes to the Western version too, arguably detrimental in the most part – check out The Cutting Room Floor for a comprehensive list.